NAIST-SE/AttractingContributors/README.md

 # My project (Singer-collection)
 Goal - I want contributors to help me list some favorite singers.

+# Attention！
+Now open Contributors.md file in a text editor, add your favorite singer to it.
+Don't add it at the **beginning or end** of the file.

 # List of singers
 1. SUPER BEAVER